-Rare visitor: eight records
+Rare visitor: seven records

 Although Brown Hawker is quite common just over the border in Somerset and Dorset, its rarity in Devon (and Cornwall) is an enigma.
-Singles were at Little Bradley Ponds on 26-28 August 1999; the Grand Western Canal on 6 July 2018 and 3 September 2021 (the canal is a good route for colonisation from known sites a few kilometres over the border near Taunton, Somerset); in a garden at Manaton in 2019 (probably in August); at Roborough (near Torrington) on 11 July 2020; in a garden at West Hill on 1 August 2021; and at Godborough, Bideford, on 5 July and over Badgworthy Water above Malmsmead on 11 July 2022.
+Singles were at Little Bradley Ponds on 26-28 August 1999; the Grand Western Canal on 6 July 2018 and 3 September 2021 (the canal is a good route for colonisation from known sites a few kilometres over the border near Taunton, Somerset); in a garden at Manaton in 2019 (probably in August); at Roborough (near Torrington) on 11 July 2020; in a garden at West Hill on 1 August 2021; and at Godborough, Bideford, on 5 July 2022.